 Please note, the surcharge does not apply if your property is exempt from land tax or its site value is below the threshold.

 If your property attracts special land tax, however, you’ll pay an absentee owner flat rate of 5.5 per cent of the taxable value of the land in 2016, and 6.5 per cent from 1 January 2017.

-An absentee owner is any of the following absentee persons that owns land:
+An absentee owner is an absentee person that owns land.

 Each of these terms has a specific meaning.
 You should refer to each term for further information to see if the absentee owner surcharge applies to you.